grailbio/go-netdicom/README.md

 -------

-This project is no longer maintained.
+**This project is no longer maintained.**

-Please see https://github.com/suyashkumar/dicom/ for an alternative implementation of DICOM in Go, and see https://github.com/suyashkumar/dicom/issues/41 for any progress on a compatible DICOM network protocol implementation.
+Please see [suyashkumar/dicom](https://github.com/suyashkumar/dicom/) for an alternative implementation of DICOM in Go, and see [this issue](https://github.com/suyashkumar/dicom/issues/41) for any progress on a compatible DICOM network protocol implementation.

 -------